moduware/morph-tabbar/README.md

 Tab bar that morphs for current mobile OS.

+Morph Components are now being updated to use lit-element as base class from polymer base class.

 `morph-tabbar` is the containing parent element for the `morph-tabbar-item`.
 These components changes its appearance automatically based on whether the platform or device is IOS or Android.

 ## Getting Started